jonls/qsopt-ex/README.md

 [![Build Status](https://travis-ci.org/jonls/qsopt-ex.svg?branch=master)](https://travis-ci.org/jonls/qsopt-ex)

 Exact linear programming solver.
-This is a fork of QSopt_ex by Daniel Espinoza et al. version 2.5.10 released under the LGPL 2.1 (http://www.math.uwaterloo.ca/~bico/qsopt/ex/).
+This is a fork of QSopt_ex by Daniel Espinoza et al. version 2.5.10 released under the GPL 3 (or later) (http://www.math.uwaterloo.ca/~bico/qsopt/ex/).
 The authors of QSopt_ex also granted a free license to use the software for research purposes but this license does not extend to the changes introduced by